Choose Your Engine Sealing Help Topic Below

 - Graphite Composites

 - Multi-Layer Steel (MLS)

 Today (MLS) gaskets remain the automotive industry’s preferred method of sealing the cylinder head and block.

 Head Gasket Failures

-With most OEMs choosing to use aluminum rather than iron cylinder heads the chance of a gasket failure is increased.
-Even though aluminum is lighter than iron it has a much greater thermal expansion rate.
+So, With most OEMs choosing to use aluminum; rather than iron cylinder heads the chance of a gasket failure is increased.
+Even though aluminum is lighter than iron; it has a much greater thermal expansion rate.
 As a result, creating more stress on the head gasket.
-As a result, Engine manufacturers have responded to this by adding a non-stick coating; such as Teflon or some other type of slick coating to the surface of the head gasket.
+As a result, Engine manufacturers have responded to this by adding; a non-stick coating; such as Teflon or some other type of; slick coating to the surface of the head gasket.

 Some Gaskets Are More Common To Fail Than Others

 You also need to know that every gasket failure is important to fix.
 But, The damage from one to another; ranges from very little to a complete engine failure.
 That is another good reason to get filmare with what each gasket seals:

 - Oil Pan Gaskets

 So, Experts say that OEs are starting to; move away from torque to yield (TTY) bolts.
 Consequently, To a more reliable torque to angle (TTA) head bolt.
 With (TTY), when you tighten the bolt; it’s stretched to just below the breaking point of the bolt (yield).
 With (TTA), the bolt is still stretched; but to a lower limit.
 So the (TTA) bolts are less stressed than the (TTY) bolts.
 Finally, Most people refer to all head bolts as (TTY); but technically the initial trend was to stretch to just before failure point.